robmoore-i/qtest/README.md

 I wrote this tool and I will be doing experiments in TDD in Q in times to come.

-There is also no assertions library for Q, so that is also going to be included in this repository.
+There is also no assertions library for Q, so that is also included in this repo.

 ## Usage